Programming Microcontrollers in C++

 Objective

-• studying programming languages, software design technologies;
+- - study of programming languages, software engineering technologies;

-• mastering modern integrated software development environments;
+- - mastering of modern integrated software development environments;

 Learning outcome: knowledge and understanding